Acts 8:14-25

 “Then Simon answered and said, “Pray to the Lord for me, that none of the things which you have spoken may come upon me.”
 Acts 8:24

 As followers of Jesus Christ, our response to sin within us must be, “Pray to the Lord for me, that none of the things which you have spoken may come upon me.”
-Those words we speak in the presence of the Holy Spirit, “Likewise the Spirit also helps in our weaknesses.
+Those words must be spoken from deep within us, from every fiber of our being, in the presence of the Holy Spirit, “Likewise the Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.
 Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God.”
 Romans 8:26-27

-Repenting from unGodly thoughts is as simple as not acting on and not believing what comes to mind.
+Repenting from unGodly thoughts is as simple as not acting on and not being susceptible to everything that comes to mind.
 I’ve said to myself, “I’m sorry I thought that” but even then, I didn’t even dare believe what I heard and definitely did not act on the thought.
 It’s onward and forward with Bible reading and sharing the Gospel.

 Gospel of Jesus Christ shared among the villagers of Samaria.